European Parliamentary Union

-The EPU played a prominent role in the Congress of the Hague, 7–10 May 1948.
+The EPU played a prominent role in the Hague Congress, 7–10 May 1948.

 The second EPU Congress was held from 1 to 5 September 1948 in Interlaken, Switzerland.

 On 20 September 1949, the EPU met for the third time in Venice and voted a resolution in favour of greater European political integration and an extension of the powers of the Consultative Assembly of the Council of Europe, which had just been established.
 In 1949, the British MP Kim Mackay became chair of the EPU.

 The creation of the Council of Europe resulted in a loss of influence for the EPU, since European parliaments now had their own intergovernmental forum in Strasbourg.